yairm210/Unciv/docs/uniques.md

  - "Cannot enter ocean tiles until Astronomy" - Deprecated As of 3.18.6, replace with "Cannot enter ocean tiles <before discovering [Astronomy]>"
  - "[amount]% Bonus XP gain" - Deprecated As of 3.18.12, replace with "[amount]% XP gained from combat"
  - "+[amount]% Strength when attacking" - Deprecated As of 3.17.5 - removed 3.18.5, replace with "[amount]% Strength <when attacking>"
- - "+[amount]% Strength when defending" - Deprecated As of 3.17.5 - removed 3.18.5, replace with "[amount]% Strength <shen defending>"
+ - "+[amount]% Strength when defending" - Deprecated As of 3.17.5 - removed 3.18.5, replace with "[amount]% Strength <when defending>"
  - "[amount]% Strength when defending vs [mapUnitFilter] units" - Deprecated As of 3.17.5 - removed 3.18.5, replace with "[amount]% Strength <when defending> <vs [mapUnitFilter] units>"
  - "+[amount]% defence in [tileFilter] tiles" - Deprecated As of 3.17.5 - removed 3.18.5, replace with "[amount]% Strength <when fighting in [tileFilter] tiles> <when defending>"
  - "+[amount]% Strength in [tileFilter]" - Deprecated As of 3.17.5 - removed 3.18.5, replace with "[amount]% Strength <when fighting in [tileFilter] tiles>"